BradleyCodeU/bradleycodeu.github.io/_apcsp/py/pythonfunctions.md

   return True
 ```

-Call a function that doesn't require arguments like this:
+You can call a function that doesn't require arguments like this:
 ```python
 printBye()
 ```

 ## Summary

+- Function names should be verbs.
+This is not a syntax rule but it is the common convention.
-A function is a package for code.
+- A function is a container for code.
 You can write any code inside a function, including calling other functions.

-A function has to be defined (created) before it can be called (used) by the program.
+- A function has to be *defined* (or created) before it can be *called* (or used) by the program.

-A function can be called at any time during the program by typing its identifier.

-Functions allow us to code common tasks once and reuse them many times.
-This helps make our program smaller and more efficient.

-Function names are created using lowercase letters with underscores between words.
-This is not a syntax rule but it is the common convention.
-Using this instead of camel case helps us differentiate between functions and variables/lists when we are reading the code.

-You may hear the terms ‘procedure’ or ‘subroutine’ referred to in other programming languages.
-In more complex languages these are other ‘flavours’ of function that work in slightly different ways.
-However, at beginner level Python handily combines them all into functions.

-A function will not run when it is created (using the def command).
+- A function will not run when it is first created (using the def command).
 It has to be called in the program.
+- A function can be called at any time during the program by typing its identifier (name follow by parentheses).
+- Functions allow us to code common tasks once and reuse them many times.
+This helps make our programs smaller, more efficient, and easier to read.
+- A function often returns some data.
+When the function is called, we usually save the returned data in a new variable.

-A function can have many arguments.
-They are separated by commas in the brackets when the function is defined.
+- A function can have many arguments.
+They are separated by commas in the parentheses when the function is defined.